 In considering our response, we would also like to reiterate the importance of cultural safety and sensitivity positioned at the heart of all reform.
-As discussed in the JRSV Issues Paper, Aboriginal or Torres Strait Islander women are more likely to have experienced sexual violence compared to other women (Page 8).
-It is essential that the outcomes of this inquiry are genuinely co-produced with Aboriginal and Torres Strait Islander peoples.
+As mentioned in the Issues Paper, the Commission intends on working in partnership with Aboriginal people (Page 2).
+It is essential that the outcomes of this Royal Commission are genuinely co-produced with Aboriginal and Torres Strait Islander peoples.
 This is particularly important for a number of reasons including:

-- The unique impact of colonisation means that there must be deep recognition of the intergenerational trauma and ongoing disenfranchisement that has been created in Australian society. - The important role of culture as a protective factor and as part of positive wellbeing of individuals and groups.
-This can be expressed or experienced in many different forms such as being on country, or through language or art.
-These factors all need due attention and must be responsive to the individual and community's needs.
-Culture can be used to build and strengthen social and emotional wellbeing and resilience. - Acknowledging that many of the social determinants of sexual violence and other crimes are not uniform across communities.
-Interaction with the criminal justice system, racism and discrimination, service inequalities, disconnection from country, education outcomes, health outcomes, and substance use are some of the many factors that may contribute to sexual violence, domestic and family violence, and poor mental health.
+- The unique impact of colonisation means that there must be deep recognition of the intergenerational trauma and ongoing disenfranchisement that has been created in Australian society. - The important role of culture as a protective factor and as part of positive wellbeing for individuals and groups5.
+This can be expressed or experienced in many different ways such as being on country, or through language or art.
+These factors all need due attention and must be responsive to individual and community's needs.
+Culture can be used to build and strengthen social and emotional wellbeing and resilience.6 - Acknowledging that many of the social determinants of domestic, family and sexual violence and other crimes are not uniform across communities.
+Interaction with the criminal justice system,5 racism and discrimination,7 service inequalities, disconnection from country, education outcomes, health outcomes, and substance use are some of the many factors that may contribute to violence and poor mental health.
 These inequalities must be addressed appropriately to see tangible progress.

-We also recognise that access to mainstream sexual violence support and domestic violence services is not equitable.
+We also recognise that access to mainstream domestic, family and sexual violence services is not equitable.
 When dedicated services for Aboriginal and Torres Strait Islander peoples are not available, some initiatives need to be adapted to become more responsive to the particular needs of these communities.

 While we have attempted to respond to the consultation questions in our submission, some content is outside the scope of the APS.
-For simplicity, we have arranged our recommendations according to the major themes below.
-We also note that individuals with lived experience may find the process of responding to the 56 consultation questions in the JRSV Issues Paper traumatic or overwhelming and, therefore, encourage the consultation to be as flexible as possible in receiving input.
+For simplicity, we have arranged our recommendations according to the major sections of the Issues Paper below.
+We also note that individuals with lived experience may find the process of responding to the consultation questions in the Issues Paper traumatic or overwhelming and, therefore, encourage the consultation to be as flexible as possible in receiving input.

-We thank you for the important work you are doing in this matter and we would be pleased to contribute to the next steps.
-If any further information is required from the APS, we would be happy to be contacted through the national office on (03) 8662 3300 or by email at z.burgess@psychology.org.au
+We thank you for the important work you are doing in this matter, and we would be pleased to contribute to the next steps.
+If any further information is required from the APS, we would be happy to be contacted through our National Office on (03) 8662 3300 or by email at z.burgess@psychology.org.au